Tuesday, July 30, 2024

 So what seems to be the issue?

-Frequency spectrum during “openings” are crowded and transmitting with a 5 kHz ESSB TxBW during these opening does not show any courteousey towards other spectrum users.
+Frequency spectrum during “openings” are crowded and transmitting with a 5 kHz TxBW during these opening does not show any courteousey towards other spectrum users.

-The above shows an Australian Operator transmission with a TxBW of 5 kHz and the DX station using a less than 3 kHz “Voice Channel”.
+The above shows an Australian Operators transmission with a TxBW of 5 kHz and the DX station using a less than 3 kHz “Voice Channel”.
 I will assume that the DX stations RxBW would not be more than it's TxBW.

-NOTE: I’m referring to the TxBW and not the Intermodulation Products (IM) or “splatter”, i.e. the light blue “hair or whiskers” on either side of the signal, which are obvious related but are not discussed here.
+NOTE: I’m referring to the TxBW and not the Intermodulation Products (IM) or “splatter”, e.g. the light blue “hair or whiskers” on either side of the signal, which are obvious related but are not discussed here.

 Saturday, July 13, 2024